 Why should I choose Core Reform?

 You should choose Core Reform Pilates® because we are the best.
 At Core Reform, we work hard to deliver a positive experience each and every time a client visits the studio.
-Our instructors plan a great class every time they teach.
-They use detailed verbal cueing so students know what to do and they add variety to every class.
+We have two Newport Beach locations.
+We offer a robust class schedule in addition to private Pilates training.
+Our classes are fun!
+We try to keep things fresh and innovating.
 Our studio spaces are also amazing — bright with plenty of space between our machines (so you won’t touch your neighbor).

 Tell me about your machines.
 What is special about them?

-What can I expect during my first Pilates class?
+What can I expect during my first Pilates class or Private session?

 How much personal attention will I get in class?